Doctors of Waikiki extends COVID-19 testing through end of October

 [Hawaii’s Breaking News–Download the FREE KHON2 app for iOS or Android]

-The Waikiki clinic announced ongoing testing will continue to be conducted daily testing from 9 a.m. to 11 p.m. until Oct.
-31. The four types are available to the general public:
+The Waikiki clinic announced ongoing testing will continue to be conducted every day from 9 a.m. to 11 p.m. until Oct.
+31. The five types are available to the general public:

 - Nasopharyngeal COViD-19 PCR Test